 It's tough to stop security breaches from compromised user logins.
 Rather than blaming users for being human, multi-factor authentication (MFA) and access management help protect against credential based attacks.

-Identifying compromised credentials is key to preventing a network security breach.
-But for a security administrator, identifying suspicious activity when the adversary has valid and authorized credentials is a daunting task.
+According to Mendiant research, 9 out of 10 cyberattacks involve Active Directory (AD).
+And compromised or stolen credentials are threat actors’ weapon of choice.
+That makes identifying compromised credentials key to preventing a network security breach.
+But for Active Directory administrators, identifying suspicious activity when the adversary has valid and authorized credentials is a daunting task.

 All it takes is one successful phishing email to persuade a user to hand over their login details.
 Once the hacker gains entry to your systems, you’ll likely not find out until it’s too late — after all, most anti-virus and perimeter systems aren’t programmed to pick up on access using legitimate login details.
 This gives snoopers all the time in the world to, well, snoop.

 So, how are you supposed to spot illegitimate user access when it’s already been defined as legitimate?

 Protect against the threat of compromised credentials